nebari-dev/governance/code-of-conduct/coc_diversity_statement.md

 Though we welcome people fluent in all languages, Nebari development is conducted in English.

 Standards for behavior in the Nebari community are detailed in the [Code of Conduct details](./coc_details.md).
-Participants in our community should uphold these standards in all their interactions and help others to do so as well (see [reporting guidelines](./coc_reporting.md)).
+Participants in our community are expected to uphold these standards in all their interactions and help others to do so as well (see [reporting guidelines](./coc_reporting.md)).